aai-institute/pyDVL/README-dev.md

 _Guides and Tutorials_ section.
 Thus, notebooks can be conveniently used as integration tests and docu at the same time.

-You can run thew build by installing tox into your virtual environment (e.g. with `pip install tox`) and executing `tox`.
+You can run the build by installing tox into your virtual environment (e.g. with `pip install tox`) and executing `tox`.

 To create a package locally, run
 ```shell script